pingcap/docs/develop/dev-guide-sample-application-python-mysqlclient.md

 <SimpleTab>
 <div label="TiDB Serverless">

-1. Navigate to the [Clusters](https://tidbcloud.com/console/clusters) page on TiDB Cloud's Web Console, and then click the name of your target cluster to go to its **Overview** page.
+1. Navigate to the [Clusters](https://tidbcloud.com/console/clusters) page on the TiDB Cloud console, and then click the name of your target cluster to go to its **Overview** page.

 2. Click **Connect** in the upper-right corner.
 A connection dialog is displayed.